 Starting any kind of paper is hard, and philosophy papers are no different.
 Focusing on the purpose of your paper’s introduction will make this task less daunting.

 Think of your introduction as a lawyer’s opening statement to a jury.
-If you’ve ever watched a good law drama, you’ll notice that in the opening statement the lawyer is basically doing four things: grabbing the jury’s attention in a provocative way, and then telling the jury three things: what s/he is going to prove during the trial, a summary of how s/he is going to prove this claim, and why his/her claim is important and/or relevant.
-Notice that opening statements are short on details but long on promises; the details will be presented during the trial to come, and if the lawyer argues his/her case well, he or she will win the case.
+If you’ve ever watched a good law drama, you’ll notice that in the opening statement the lawyer is basically doing four things: grabbing the jury’s attention in a provocative way, and then telling the jury three things: what they are going to prove during the trial, a summary of how they are going to prove this claim, and why their claim is important and/or relevant.
+Notice that opening statements are short on details but long on promises; the details will be presented during the trial to come, and if the lawyer argues their case well, they will win the case.

 Same thing here: your introduction is a promise to your audience with four parts: provocation, claim, summary of proof, and importance/relevance.
 You don’t need a lot of detail here; that’ll come in the body of the paper, where you’ll lay out in detail the proof for your claim.
 In sum, an introduction just points to the road you’ll be taking in the rest of the paper, where you’ll deliver on your promise.

-How to write an introduction: Your introduction must be no longer than 1-2 double-spaced pages, depending on the assignment.
-Your introduction should do four very specific things:
+Your introduction must be no longer than 1-2 double-spaced pages, depending on the assignment.
+Your introduction should do four very specific things in three paragraphs:

 A vitally important point: All introductions are provisional introductions.
 When you go on to write your term paper, you can change or modify your claim!
 When you’re writing well, you’re thinking while you’re writing—it would be pretty weird if you didn’t change your mind about your topic in some respects.
 When you’ve finished the first draft of your paper, re-read it to make sure it has kept the promise(s) you made in your introduction; if not, address these deficiencies in your paper or re-write your introduction.
 So the main point here is to say that you shouldn’t feel “locked into” a claim once you’ve written it down—you can always change your mind as your thought evolves.
 In fact, this is a sign of deep reflection, which to a large degree is what philosophy is all about.